emac2020/Almond-Survey-2020/README.md

 ## Database Information

-This dataset contains response data from a survey that was distributed to almond producers and farm managers throughout California.
+This dataset contains data of 301 completed responses from a survey that was distributed to almond producers and farm managers throughout California.
 The survey was launched on December 10th, 2019 and was closed on February 5th, 2020.
 Data were collected using Qualtrics.

 csv files were saved as 'Almond_Survey_Results_raw.csv', 'Almond_Survey_Data_Project_Processed.csv' , and 'Almond_Survey_Numeric_Answers_Processed.csv'